Data input and datatypes#

 // TryParse – converts from string to other datatypes – preferred for user input

-if (double.TryParse(txt, out var parsedDouble)) // Note: We declare `parsedDouble` inside the function instead for readability.
+out var parsedDeci)) // Note: We declare `parsedDeci` inside the function instead for readability.

 else